-1 Introduction
+1. Introduction

-A basic assumption in nearly all of the auction literature is that the potential buyers have private information about their willingness to pay and that they use this information strategically.
-In reality, however, buyers may need to incur a cost to discover how much they value the object that is up for sale.
+Most of the auction literature assumes that the bidders have private information about their willingness to pay and that they use this information strategically.
+In reality, however, bidders may need to incur a cost to discover how much they value the object that is up for sale.
 For instance, when governments sells spectrum, telecommunication companies must expend resources to find out how much they value this spectrum, especially if they are going to use it for new services for which the underlying technologies are not yet fully developed.
-Likewise, potential buyers of the assets of a bankrupt firm must evaluate the potential synergies with their existing assets.
+Likewise, potential bidders for the assets of a bankrupt firm must evaluate the potential synergies with their existing assets.